info@fast4trans.com

 • Highly technical language and jargon.

-• Difficulty in capturing the contextual and cultural nuances.
+• Difficulty in capturing the contextual and cultural nuances specific to the Arabic language and culture.

-• Difficulty in maintaining consistency with abbreviations, and acronyms.
+• Difficulty in maintaining consistency with abbreviations and acronyms in Arabic, considering variations in usage and interpretation.

-• Lack of medical terminology equivalent in the target language.
+• Lack of direct medical terminology equivalents in Arabic for some specialized terms.

-Firstly, they often consult specialized dictionaries and glossaries that keep medical terminology up to date.
+Firstly, they often consult specialized Arabic medical dictionaries and glossaries that keep Arabic medical terminology up to date.

 Fourthly, we previously mentioned that ‘medical terminologies’ are vast; therefore, translators of those terms attribute each term with a certain memorable image/video that can be their reference whenever they try to memorize that word.

-Lastly, they use credible resources to keep their knowledge fresh, like WHO publications, MSD Manuals, Stedman’s Medical Dictionary, PubMed, and IMIA.
+Lastly, they use credible resources to keep their knowledge of Arabic medical terminology fresh, like WHO publications, MSD Manuals, Stedman’s Medical Dictionary, PubMed, and IMIA.

 Risks of Using AI in Translating Medical Terms